samugusman/clone-tabnews/README.md

 # clone-tabnews
-Aprendendo a fazer um projeto de fora a fora, do zero.
+Aprendendo a fazer um projeto de fora a fora.